- Application and Funding Frequently Asked Questions

 So you’ve been awarded - congratulations!
 But, you’re not done yet.
 Here are some next steps….

-- Accept the award by March 25th: Access the Award Acceptance Portal using the link in your award email to accept or decline your award, and manage your required award documents, including any required program acceptances from external opportunities.
+- Accept or decline your award as soon as you can.
+Access the Award Acceptance Portal using the link in your award email to accept or decline your award, and manage your required award documents, including any required program acceptances from external opportunities.

 - Complete the following required forms: